CDTDigital/ADPQ/README.md

 Assumptions:

-- --There were no acceptance criteria around payment methods that the system should support, so the team went with the assumption that credit card payment would be acceptable.
+- There were no acceptance criteria around payment methods that the system should support, so the team went with the assumption that credit card payment would be acceptable.
 Because this is an MVP prototype, and for security reasons, we did not elect to integrate an actual credit card processing engine into the application, however.
-- --The team took a mobile-first approach to design.
+- The team took a mobile-first approach to design.
 Because this was an MVP prototype with a necessarily limited budget, we were necessarily limited in the amount of progressive enhancement for larger screen sizes that we were able to accomplish.

 ## Technology Stack

 Our application architecture and infrastructure were anchored by a number of key principles that overlap and align with the US Digital Service Playbook.
 These include

 **Principle 1: Leverage a modern, open source technology stack**.
 Using a modern technology stack supported by a thriving open source community mitigates a number of technical risks, including reduced security vulnerabilities, increased availability of technical resources familiar with the technologies, alignment with modern devices and usage scenarios, and the ability to leverage a large ecosystem of pre-built components based on these toolsets.
-Our technology stack is comprised entirely of open source frameworks and components, including Ruby on Rails, JQuery, Bootstrap, Puma, PostgreSQL, Capybara, Sniffybara, and NewRelic (see diagram below).
+Our technology stack is comprised entirely of open source frameworks and components, including Ruby on Rails, JQuery, Bootstrap, Puma, PostgreSQL, Capybara, Sniffybara, and NewRelic (see System Overview below).

 **Principle 2: Leverage pre-built components**.
 In our view, it always makes sense to weigh the cost of building features from scratch against leveraging a suitable COTS and Open-Source components available.
 In this case, we decided to leverage the open-source SpreeCommerce platform as the basis for the OrderIT MVP application.